-The AVL Jacquard System operates, generally, at eighty p.s.i. at the Flow Control Unit.
-It is important that you regulate the air pressure at the Flow Control located at the Control Unit.
+The AVL Jacquard Head operates, generally, at thirty to fifty p.s.i.
+It is important that you regulate the air pressure at the Main Flow Control mounted on the side of the loom or at the Control Unit.
+Set the Main Flow Control regulator to 80 PSI.

 Each hook is controlled by its own valve located in the head.
 The valves are sensitive.
 Applying more pressure to the unit will help lift a hook, but may make it slow to drop due to a greater amount of exhaust air.
 Conversely, reducing the air may help the hook to retract, but may result in slow action.
 So it is necessary to find a happy medium.
-Start at forty p.s.i. ... it is a good beginning.
+Start at 40 PSI. ... it is a good beginning.